rooseveltframework/teddy/README.md

 Teddy, symbol-buster extraordinaire
 ===

-Teddy the trust-buster was a man of the common people, curtailing the abuse of monopolists.
+Teddy the trust-buster was a man of the people, curtailing the abuse of monopolists.
+As <a href='http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time_p5.html'>the most badass President of all-time</a>, there's no way he'd put up with all this indecipherable templating nonsense.

-Teddy the templating engine is an engine of the common people, curtailing the abuse of indecipherable templating systems.
+As such, Teddy the templating engine is an engine of the people, curtailing the abuse of indecipherable templating systems.

 Here's how: